Skip to main content

 Intense sweetness (200-300x sugar) · 1-3 drops / ~20mg

 Must be pure extract — NOT packets with sugar-alcohol fillers.
-Can have a bitter or metallic aftertaste at high doses; reb-A or reb-M extracts are cleaner.
+Stevia can trigger bitter receptors in some people; Reb-A or Reb-M extracts taste cleaner.

 Pure Monk Fruit Extract